cigaryno/windows-itpro-docs/windows/whats-new/deprecated-features-resources.md

 ## Paint 3D

-Paint 3D is deprecated and will be removed from the Microsoft Store on November 4, 2024.
-Existing installations of Paint 3D will continue to work, but the app will no longer be available for download from the Microsoft Store.
-If you remove the app, you can reinstall it from the Microsoft Store until November 4, 2024.
-After that date, Paint 3D will no longer be available for download.
-Paint 3D was preinstalled on some Windows 10 devices, but wasn't preinstalled on Windows 11 devices.
+Paint 3D is deprecated and has been removed from the Microsoft Store on November 4, 2024.
+Existing installations of Paint 3D will continue to work, but the app is no longer be available for download from the Microsoft Store.
+If you remove the app, it will no longer be available for download.
+Paint 3D was preinstalled on some Windows 10 devices running the version 1703 and later, but wasn't preinstalled on Windows 11 devices.
 Some alternatives to Paint 3D include:

 - View and edit 2D images: [Paint](https://apps.microsoft.com/detail/9pcfs5b6t72h) or [Photos](https://apps.microsoft.com/detail/9wzdncrfjbh4)
 - View 3D content: [3D Viewer](https://apps.microsoft.com/detail/9nblggh42ths).